 Casa Pepe is a popular Spanish tapas restaurant famous in Madrid for its chicken wings.
 It´s also known for its nickname, “Filthy Pepe”, not because of the quality of its food, but because it is customary to dump the bones in the floor after you finished with your wings.
 When you enter in Casa Pepe you must navigate through a sea of chicken bones in the floor that only get cleared every couple of hours.
 But it is worthwhile since those chicken wings are delicious.
 Seriously.

 Where is it?
 Calle Churruca, 6, 28004 Madrid

-This restaurant is very near of the Tribunal Metro Station and have the most delicious croquetas in Madrid.
-It´s known for its big portions, the enormous tapas they serve with your drink, like “huevos estrellados” (Fried eggs with French fries and Spanish ham), cheese, tuna pies and fried red pepper.
+This restaurant is very near to the Tribunal Metro Station and has the most delicious croquetas in Madrid.
+It´s known for its big portions, the enormous tapas they serve with your drink, like “huevos estrellados” (Fried eggs with French fries and Spanish ham), cheese, tuna pies, and fried red pepper.
 Don´t forget to order the “croquet de Cabrales” in La Petisqueira, a croqueta made with a very typical, smelly and strong cheese that melts in your mouth.

 El Balcón de Malasaña

 Where is it?
 Plaza del Rastrillo, 1, 28004 Madrid

 A classic tavern in the center of Madrid that is a must-visit for all the tapas fans.
 Not only for its classical tapas like the codfish croquetas or the more creative ones, like the Rissoto rations.
 You cannot leave El Balcón de Malasaña without tasting the “Papas Arrugás con Mojo”, a ration of fried potatoes with a Canary islands typical sauce called Mojo Picón, spicey and delicious.

 Where is it?
 Calle de la Cebada, 3, 28005 Madrid